17SABT71M3/ffstr.bat/README.md

 It is particularly useful to know about the workings of the `Findstr` Regex.
 (See: <a href="#findstr">testing using Findstr</a>)

 ### Regex Substitutes added to script
-This particular batch script has built-in substitutes for `findstr`'s REGEX certain short comings. in particular, capital or lower letters. `Findstr` has a particular way of functioning that is different from normal regexes there are certain shortcomings.
+This particular batch script has built-in substitutes for `findstr`'s REGEX short comings. in particular, capital or lower letters.
+`Findstr` has a particular way of functioning that is different from normal regexes there are certain shortcomings.
+There are substitutes built into this script for there to be a work around.
+, namely
+- `[CAPITAL]`
+- `[lower]`

 Example-
 ```
 C:\Users\Anil Bapna\Desktop>extract.bat /r " " "^[a-z]" "HELo hello"
 HELo
 hello
 ```
 Despite the lower case of [a-z] the result output is both letters starting with Capital H and lower h.
 `Findstr` operates differently with such regexes.
-There are substitutes built into this script for there to be a work around.
-, namely
-- `[CAPITAL]`
-- `[lower]`

 REGEX Notes -

 | Character       | Remarks          |